-ELECTRICAL TECHNOLOGY (A.A.S.)
+ELECTRICAL TECHNOLOGY [A.A.S.]

 This program is designed for those students who plan to seek employment after two years at Fulton-Montgomery Community College as laboratory technicians, electrical draftsmen, engineering assistants and service technicians.
 An interest in electricity and electronics and a degree of manual dexterity are assets.
+Students in this program are expected to provide their own small hand tools used in electrical and electronics courses.
+It is also highly recommended that students have their own electronic calculators with scientific notation capability.